VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Distinction.md

 -- Node and Leaf have been extended with an `Int` which is a unique identifier for that `TreeNode`

--- a map from (Int, Int) -> TreeNode where the first int represents the unique identifier from tree a and the second int map :: Map((Int, Int), TreeNode) = {}
+-- a map from (Int, Int) -> TreeNode where the first int represents the unique identifier from tree a and the second int represents the unique identifier from tree b
+-- the TreeNode contained is the result of the and call map :: Map((Int, Int), TreeNode) = {}

 fn And(TreeNode a, TreeNode b):